thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 #### Grade Adjusted Pace

 Strava has a model they apply for all subscribers on their platform called Grade Adjusted Pace.
 I'll discuss it further in an upcoming post about cross country courses.
 [This blog post](https://medium.com/strava-engineering/an-improved-gap-model-8b07ae8886c3) details the model and compares it with a study from a [2002 paper](https://pubmed.ncbi.nlm.nih.gov/12183501/) on the matter.
 For our comparison we will use both the Strava and Minetti curves.
+As shown in the diagram, they use Equal Energy Cost and Equal Heartrate as a proxies for even effort.

 ![](https://miro.medium.com/max/1400/1*_TwofsNS872wbUS12ykKPQ.png)